Safety & Security Assistant

 Other Duties as Assigned (10%)

-- At least three (3) or more years in the field of safety & security preferably in a University or other learning institutions;
+- At least three (3) or more years in the field of safety & security in a University or other institution and/or nonprofit setting;

 - EMT or clinical training preferred;